ngeor/blog/_posts/2018/2018-10-28-swagger-merge-plugin.md

 date: 2018-10-28
 published: true
 categories:
-- continuous-delivery
+- tech
-- pet-projects
+- tech
 tags:
 - swagger
-- Java
+- java
 - maven
 - maven-plugin
 - microservices
 - api gateway
-- ci-tooling
+- ci tooling
 ---

 Consider the following scenario.
 You have a few microservices and they're all